SymphonyAgency/SymphonyJS/README.md

 ### `breakpoints`
-When the resize is included in windowEvents, this setting controls which breakpoints the function will run on.
-Some functions may include undo functionality which will remove their effects on non-activated breakpoints.
+When the resize is included in windowEvents, this setting controls which breakpoints the action will run on.
+Some actions may include undo functionality which will remove their effects on non-activated breakpoints.

 Accepts an array of the following options: